Find Trade Colleges

 45% Freshmen Loans

 Around 90% of students who apply get accepted.
-Of the accepted students, 39% are men and 61% are women.
+Around 39% of accepted students are men, and 61% are women.

-45% of UNK students take out loans to afford college costs.
+Roughly 45% of students at UNK take out loans to pay for college.
 The average amount of student loans is $5,904 a year.
-The school reports a student loan default rate of 0.7% which is much lower than the average rate of 10.8%!
+The student loan default rate of 0.7% means most graduates are not struggling to pay off their loans.

 Students who graduate from UNK with a bachelor’s degree make an average of $41,956 during the early years of their career after graduation.